Chapter 3 Making Maps in R

 - add a popup with the

-values.
-We will create as a vector of strings, that we then supply toaddPolygons()
+homic_ratevalues.
+We will create as a vector of strings, that we then supply toaddPolygons().

 pal_fun <- colorQuantile("YlOrRd", NULL, n = 5)